About Chicago Title Insurance Company

-To make sure that buying a dream home doesn't become a nightmare, Fidelity National Financial provides title insurance, escrow, home warranties, and other services related to real estate transactions.
-It is now the biggest dog in the residential and commercial title insurance sectors, (the next largest player is First American) and accounts for 35% of all title insurance policies in the US.
-The company operates through its four underwriters: Fidelity National Title Company, Chicago Title, Commonwealth Land Title, and Alamo Title.
+To make sure that buying a dream home doesn't become a nightmare, Fidelity National Financial (also known as FNF) provides title insurance, escrow, home warranties, and other services related to real estate transactions.
+It is now the top dog in the residential and commercial title insurance sectors (the second-largest is First American), and issues more title insurance policies than any other title company in the US.
+The company operates through underwriters including Fidelity National Title Insurance, Commonwealth Land Title, Alamo Title, and National Title of New York.
 It sells its products both directly and through independent agents.
-Fidelity National has also grown its holdings in casual restaurant chains.
+In 2018 FNF agreed to buy Stewart Information Services, another Big Four title insurance firm.

-Fidelity National Financial operates exclusively within the US.
-Naturally, the biggest markets are in states with the greatest populations.
-California, Texas, and New York account for more than a third of its title insurance premiums.
+FNF's insurance businesses operate exclusively within the US.
+Naturally, the biggest markets are in states with the greatest populations: California, Texas, Florida, New York, and Illinois combined account for more than 45% of its title insurance premiums.

 Sales and Marketing

-Fidelity National Financial maintains some 1,100 retail offices to provide residential title insurance.
-It markets its commercial title insurance in major urban real estate markets.
+FNF uses direct sales representatives and independent agents to market its title and escrow products to residential and commercial real estate customers.
+The company maintains some 1,400 retail offices to provide residential title insurance.
+It markets its commercial title insurance through a network of 5,200 agents in major urban real estate markets.

 Mergers and Acquisitions